v02202/orderplat-test/README.md

-# urmart-test
+# orderplat-test
-Urmart-test is for developers testing the orderplatform.
+orderplat-test is for developers testing the orderplatform.

 ## Technologies
 Project is created with: